devarshishah3/CiscoLive-Terraform-CloudAPIC-workshop/Terraform Cloud APIC workshop Guide.md

 	terraform apply -parallelism=1

-#Output
+# Output

-If all the configuration went through correctly and the varibles in variables.tf are input correctly, you are ready to connect the VMs
+If all the configuration went through correctly , you are ready to connect the AWS EC2 instances to this topology

+# Bonus
-- 1. Log into the vcenter client
+- 1. Log into the AWS account and go to the right region
-- 2. Go to Networking and check if the ACI DVS is created
+- 2. Go to Services and check VPC
-- 3. Check if the port group for the EPGs have been created.
-It should match with your tenant/application_profile/epg. eg lab-user-1 should have a port group <strong>tenant-user-1/ap1/epg1</strong> and <strong>tenant-user-1/ap1/epg2</strong> , lab-user-3 should have a port group <strong>tenant-user-3/ap1/epg1</strong> and <strong>tenant-user-3/ap1/epg2</strong>
+- 3. Check if the VPC corresponding to cloud APIC's VRF is created.
-- 4. Spin up a VM and attach a VNIC with the EPG port group created
+- 4. Check if the CIDR,subnet and security group rules related to Cloud APIC are created
-- 5. Once the VM is up assign an IP address to the attached portgroup interface from the configured subnet
-- 6. Repeat the same for the other VM and assign it to the other EPG portgroup
+- 5. Copy aws.tf into your terraform working directory
+- 5. Enter your account info related to AWS
+- 6. Enter the correct tags matching ep selector
+- 6. Run Terraform plan and apply again
-- 7. Make sure the VMs are able to ping each other
+- 7. Make sure the EC2 instances are up and use the .pem file provided in the working dir

-##Bonus Exercise:
-In the same directory, there is <em>vcenter.tf.bkp</em>

-This has the example of spinning up a VM on vcenter and associating the vNIC to the correct EPG portgroup

-	mv vcenter.tf.bkp vcenter.tf

-It makes use of same <em>variable.tf</em>
-Modify <em>variable.tf</em> according to your vcenter environment

-<strong>Note: The VMs will take about an hour to spin up as we are using a template and the connection to Terraform might be terminated.
-If so, run terraform plan and apply again</strong>

-#Resources:
+# Resources:

 Terraform ACI provider: Use branch <strong>master</strong>
 <https://github.com/ciscoecosystem/terraform-provider-aci>